Increases in the pension age for women are under judicial review

 IZA World of Labor author Laura Hospido has looked at the success of policies raising the retirement age.
 In her article, she writes: “As populations age, people are increasingly being encouraged to extend their working life to reduce the strain of public pension systems on national budgets.
 While many features of the pension systems in developed countries vary, countries have recently introduced some common policy proposals to reduce the financial burden of public pension systems.
 These measures include raising the official pension eligibility age, tightening contribution requirements, and promoting the development of supplementary private pension schemes.”

 Backto60 campaigners are asking for repayments of all the pensions women born in the 1950s would have received, were they able to retire at 60 but the government has previously ruled this idea out.
 64-year-old ambulance driver Timandra French said that she had just 14 months’ notice of the change.
 She has since struggled to continue her “physically and emotionally” demanding job.
 “I'm at the stage now where I'm finding it pretty impossible to continue.
 I'm struggling,” she says.

 "I don' t mind the government making things equal but it has never been equal for our generation.
 We didn't have the same job opportunities and we have been fighting for equal pay, and taken years out to bring up children," Ms French adds.
 Hospido also recognizes that retirement has increasingly become a decision made jointly by a couple. “[R]etirement has become a decision that depends not only on the situation and conditions facing an individual but also on the specific situation of an individual’s spouse,” she writes.

-Read more articles on retirement and late-life work.
+Read more articles on the aging workforce and pensions reform.